-Overall North Carolina’s 10 commercial service and 62 general aviation airports generate more than $52 billion in economic output, approximately 307,000 jobs, $12.6 billion in personal income and $2.2 billion in state and local tax revenues to the state’s economy.
+Overall, North Carolina’s 10 commercial service and 62 general aviation airports produced more than $72 billion in economic output, approximately 330,000 jobs, $23 billion in personal income and $3.7 billion in tax revenue to the state’s economy.

-These numbers reveal CLT makes up 44 percent of the state’s economic output, 53 percent of state/local taxes, 43 percent of jobs and 46 percent of personal income related to North Carolina airports.
+CLT alone comprised 44 percent of the state’s economic output, 49 percent of tax revenue, 46 percent of airport jobs and 43 percent of personal income related to North Carolina’s 72 airports.

 “We have bounced back from the COVID-19 pandemic quicker than many airports nationwide thanks to the strength of the hub,” Gentry said.
 “Air service levels and, subsequently, passenger numbers continue to rise.
 The benefits of strong air service positively impact our entire community through job creation, attracting new companies to the region and providing more than 180 nonstop destinations for business and leisure travel.”